matt-auckland/uoa-karate-wiki/docs/bunkai/saifa.md

 **Attack**: Left leg back, punch chudan oizuki.

 **Defense**: Suriashi to the right into neko-ashi dachi on a 45-degree angle to the attacker.
-In the same movement perform a hidari open handed chudan uke, and perform a haito strike to the attacker’s back using the thumb side of the right hand.
+In the same movement perform a hidari kake uke, and perform a haito strike to the attacker’s back using the thumb side of the right hand.